Janet Gourlay

-Janet A. Gourlay (1863-1912) was a Scottish Egyptologist, known for her excavation of and publication on the Mut Complex in Egypt.
-Gourlay was born on 30 January 1863 in Dundee, Scotland, to Henry G. Gourlay and Agnes Christine Burell.
+Janetta "Nettie" Agnes Gourlay (1863-1912) was a Scottish Egyptologist, known for her excavation of and publication on the Precinct of Mut, a temple compound on the east bank of the Nile in Egypt.
+She worked with her partner Margaret Benson.
+Her work on the Mut Complex was from 1896 to 1897.
+She and Benson later returned to Thebes to work under Percy Newberry from 1900 to 1901.

 Personal life

+Janet Gourlay was born on 30 January 1863 in Dundee, Scotland, the eldest daughter of engineer Henry G. Gourlay and Agnes Christie Burrell, who had married in 1861.

+She was known to have a disabling illness that was noticed and sometimes remarked on.
+She was extremely shy and soft-spoken.

+Gourlay visited Egypt with her family on a Thomas Cook Cruise in 1890.

-Gourlay met her lifelong partner Margaret Benson in 1896 during the second excavation of the Mut Complex by their mutual friend Lady Jane Lindsay.
-In conjunction with their social relationship, they formed a scientific partnership that benefited the pair and allowed them to continue their work in Egypt.
-This partnership allowed the highly educated women to be able to travel and work without needing to rely on a man.
-Upon completion of their excavations, Benson’s health began deteriorating, so the two women returned to their respective homes.
+She met her lifelong partner Margaret Benson in Egypt in 1896 during the second excavation of the Mut Complex.
+They were introduced by their mutual friend Lady Jane Lindsay.
+In conjunction with their romantic relationship, they formed a scientific partnership which allowed the highly educated women to travel and work without needing a man on site to oversee their work.
+During the off seasons, they would meet up in places such as London.

+Upon completion of their excavations, Benson's health began deteriorating, so the two returned to their respective homes.
 They kept in close contact via letters.
-In these, they expressed their devotion, emotions, and happenings to one another.
-Benson’s health never made a recovery so plans made by the pair to return to Egypt for more excavations were never continued.
+In these, they described their devotion, emotions, and happenings.
+Benson's health never made a recovery, which stopped the two from returning to Egypt for more excavations.
+Their relationship may have calmed with distance, but they still exchanged letters until Gourlay's death.

-On 3 March 1912, Gourlay died in Kempshot Park, Basingstoke.
+On 3 March 1912, Gourlay died in Kempshott Park near Basingstoke.
 She never married.

-Career and research
+Professional life

-She studied at University College, London in 1893, supervised by William Matthew Flinders Petrie and Margaret Murray gaining excavation experience to add to her theoretical knowledge.
-Gourlay joined Benson in 1896 in the second season of excavation at the Mut Complex in Karnak, Thebes, in Egypt.
+Gourlay studied at University College, London in 1893, supervised by Flinders Petrie and Margaret Murray, gaining excavation experience to add to her theoretical knowledge.

+Gourlay joined Benson in 1896 in the second season of excavation at the Precinct of Mut in Karnak, Thebes, in Egypt.
 The pair stayed at the Luxor Hotel for the duration of these digging seasons.
+However, after her first season, Gourlay arranged for a more private housing with Benson, whose construction in Gurna was overseen by fellow Egyptologist Percy Newberry.
+She pushed for requests like an open doorway between the pair's bedrooms.

-Gourlay and Benson are credited with this excavation of the Temple of Mut, which they would later publish an account of in 1899.
-It was published as an incomplete work, so that the information could be available to others and it would not be forgotten as it previously had been, which they explained in the preface.
-Gourlay and Benson were the first women to undertake an excavation of this nature and is acknowledged in their preface, which reads "we have to thank M. de Morgan’s liberality for the first permission to excavate given to women in Egypt".
+Gourlay and Newberry published a journal article describing the excavation of Mentu-Em-Hat in 1898.
+They also published an incomplete account in 1899.
+It was published this way so that the information could be available to others and it would not be forgotten, as it previously had been, which they explained in their preface.
+Gourlay and Benson were the first women to undertake an excavation of this nature, and this is also acknowledged in their preface, with the following: "we have to thank M. de Morgan's liberality for the first permission to excavate given to women in Egypt".